jpang54/Autocomplete/README.md

 # Autocomplete

-#### Finds and returns all terms that start with the given prefix, in descending order of weight.
+#### An autocomplete algorithm modeled after modern search engines, in which it finds and returns all terms that start with a given prefix, in descending order of weight.